Cover Image for 5 Popular Investment Strategies Explained

 If you're doing it right, investing in the stock market is much more than picking a few companies, buying a few shares, and hoping for the best.

-Smart investors are those that are disciplined and have an investing strategy in place to help guide them as they go along with their investment choices.
+Smart investors are those who are disciplined.
+They have an investing strategy in place to help guide them as they go along with their investment choices.

 Today, I am going to go over five of the most common investing strategies and how to pick the right one for you.
 After this quick read, you'll be on your way to growing your wealth and achieving financial freedom.